Veterinary Specialty Centre of Newfoundland & Labrador 709-221-7838

 As a veterinary emergency clinic, our critical patients get attention first.
 If unstable, your pet will be immediately transferred to our Intensive Care Unit (ICU).
 You may be asked to sign a “critical care” form allowing the veterinarian to stabilize your pet prior to speaking with you.
 If your pet appears to be stable, may wait with you until they’re ready to be seen.

 After examination, the veterinarian may recommend diagnostics and/or treatment required, or referral to our specialty services.
 All diagnostic and/or therapeutic recommendations are presented in an estimate with associated costs.
-Alternatively, care of your pet may be transferred from our 24-hour vet clinic back to your primary care veterinarian.
+Alternatively, care of your pet may be transferred from our vet clinic back to your primary care veterinarian.

 Signs Your Pet May Require Emergency Care

-We cannot provide medical advice without examining your pet at our 24-hour animal hospital.
+We cannot provide medical advice without examining your pet at our animal hospital.
 However, we do recommend immediately seeking our emergency veterinarian service if your pet is experiencing symptoms or conditions such as:

 • Changes to breathing (faster breathing, breathing harder, panting excessively) including choking